NoOperationBois/COMP2121-Notes/Lecture Notes/sampleQ.md

 # 2121 Final Exam Sample Questions

+## Exam Notes
+call trees

+what serial io is
+why you would need to use serial over parallel don’t need the shift register
+UART structure
+understand the data format
+full and half duplex
+shift registers

+no voltage
+know what AVR offers in this

+how Receiving and transmitting work, (how its turning voltage on a pin to a byte of data) what parity is for what frame errors are know the errors (framing, data overrun, parity) error recovery what interrupts UART can generate

+no initialisation sequence
+basic UART  theory

+no wiring

 ## Short Answer
 **( I have it on pretty shitty authority that this was last sem's q's )**